 Embracing Shortlyst in the process for picking the best candidate for a Project Manager is surely a step in the right direction.

-Shortlyst’s automation software contains numerous features that can support HRD in deciding who the right person will be for your company’s Project Manager position.
+Shortlyst’s AI-powered recruitment software contains numerous features that can support HRD in deciding who the right person will be for your company’s Project Manager position.

 With 600 million professional profiles in its database and Shortlyst’s leading technology, companies can easily compile a list of the best candidates that will be a good fit for your company.